LearnOnDemandSystems/docs/tms/targets/course-assignment-create.md

-# Targeted Help for Creating Course Assignments
+# Help with Creating a Course Assignment

 > [!Alert] Please be aware that not all functionality covered in the linked articles may be available to you.